 If you’ve gotten through all 30 questions and don’t feel like running away, awesome!
 You might just make a happy Product Manager someday.

 About the author: This was a guest post contributed by Stephanie Oh, Product Manager at inMarket.
-Stephanie is also building Podclass, practical audio lessons for the modern career.
+Stephanie is also building Podclass, practical audio for the modern career.
 This article was originally posted on StephOhSays.

 Interested in learning the fundamentals of product management and better determining if it's the right career for you?
 You might want to check out our Product Manager Certification Course.